patrinoua/my-happy-road/readme.md

 Is love spontaneous?
 Dr Alain argues that love is being romantisiced by pop culture and nobody talks about the hard parts.
 Love, like most things, is a skill.

-_"A calm mind, a fit body and a house full of love: These things cannot be bought, they must be earned."
+_"A calm mind, a fit body and a house full of love: These things cannot be bought, they must be earned."_
-_

 ## Thank you!
 I hope you enjoyed reading this!
-Let me know if you have interesting resources in mind! :)
+Let me know if you have any more interesting resources in mind! :)